Takagi Ramen | Singapore | 45/100

 The meat consists of brown crumbs that may seem unassuming but surprisingly deliver in terms of flavor.
 They are nicely braised and complement the dish.
 However, the texture feels slightly dry.

-The egg has an unusual texture, being a bit watery around the yolk and somehow tasting plain.
-It could benefit from more marination.
+The egg has improved from our last visit.
 The remaining toppings include bamboo shoots and spring onions.
 The bamboo shoots are decent, tender without any strong flavors.
 Other than that, nothing particularly stands out.

 The noodles remain the same as before—medium-thin and more curly than your average Tonkotsu ramen.
 They have a decent chew, but the flavor is somewhat lacking.